-Disclosures
+Disclosures Disclosules

-Disclosure area Summary of requirements General revenue recognised from contracts with customers, separately from its other sources of revenue impairment losses on receivables or contract assets.
+Disclosures Disclosure area Summary of requirements General revenue recognised from contracts with customers, separately from its other sources of revenue impairment losses on receivables or contract assets.
 Disaggregation of revenue categories that depict the nature, amount, timing, and uncertainty of revenue and cash flows sufficient information to enable users of financial statements to understand the relationship with revenue information disclosed for reportable segments under IFRS 8 'Operating Segments'.
 Information about contract balances including opening and closing balances of contract assets, contract liabilities, and receivables (if not separately presented) revenue recognised in the period that was included in contract liabilities at the beginning of the period and revenue from performance obligations (wholly or partly) satisfied in prior periods explanation of relationship between timing of satisfying performance obligations and payment explanation of significant changes in the balances of contract assets and liabilities.
-Information about performance obligation when the entity typically satisfies performance obligations significant payment terms nature of goods and services obligations for returns, refunds and similar obligations types of warranties and related obligations aggregate amount of transaction price allocated to remaining performance obligations at end of period.
+Information about performance obligations when the entity typically satisfies performance obligations significant payment terms nature of goods and services obligations for returns, refunds and similar obligations types of warranties and related obligations aggregate amount of transaction price allocated to remaining performance obligations at end of period.
 Information about significant judgements judgements impacting the expected timing of satisfying performance obligations methods used to recognise revenue for performance satisfied over time, and explanation the transaction price and amounts allocated to performance obligations (eg estimating variable consideration and assessing if constrained and allocating to performance obligations).
 Assets recognised from the costs to obtain or fulfil a contract judgements made in determining costs capitalised amortisation method used closing balances by main category and amortisation expense.

-or (ii) entity applies expedient to recognise revenue at amount it is entitled to invoice when this corresponds directly with value to the customer from entity's performance
+not required if (i) performance obligation is part of a contract which has an original expected duration of less than one year; or (ii) entity applies expedient to recognise revenue at amount it is entitled to invoice when this corresponds directly with value to the customer from entity's performance